 1. IO Field Support Teams (FST): FSTs provide supported commands, both Army and Joint, with full spectrum IO subject matter expertise.
 These deployable FSTs leverage the Command’s reach back planning and analysis, provide synchronization of Cyberspace Operations in an effort to operationally integrate IO, and reinforce forward IO Capabilities to enable holistic IO throughout the Information Environment.

-2. IO Vulnerability Assessment Teams (VAT): VATs assist units in identifying and resolving vulnerabilities to improve the command’s defensive posture.
-VATs have the capability to assess and identify vulnerabilities across the full spectrum of information operations, to include Operations Security (OPSEC), Physical Security, COMSEC (phone and email), Social Engineering and Wireless Security, as well as Cyberspace operations.
+2. IO Vulnerability Assessment Teams (VATs): VATs assist units in identifying and resolving vulnerabilities to improve the command’s defensive posture.
+VATs have the capability to assess and identify vulnerabilities across the full spectrum of information operations, to include Operations Security (OPSEC), Physical Security, Communication Security (COMSEC - phone and email), Social Engineering and Wireless Security, as well as cyberspace operations.

 3. Operations Security (OPSEC) Support Element (OSE): The OSE trains and prepares appointed OPSEC Program Managers and OPSEC Officers to manage unit OPSEC programs and advise their commanders in all OPSEC areas.
 The element is responsible for planning, training, conducting assessments, and integrating OPSEC throughout the Army.